curtischong/kaggle-solutions-old/competitions/Child Mind Institute - Detect Sleep States.md

 		- angleZ seems like an important feature!
 - (2nd)
 	- https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/discussion/459627
-	- used [[WBF ensembling]] rather than averaging for the final ensemble prediction
+	- used [[Weighted Boxes Fusion (WBF) ensembling]] rather than averaging for the final ensemble prediction
 	- After getting the score for each step, he uses a LGBM model to predict the scores for the steps (but the steps are shifted by a bit)
 		- this is so he can get more predictions that are nearby. the extra predictions won't harm his score
 	- he concats these new predictions back onto the original table from step 2
 - (3rd)
 	- https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/discussion/459599
+	- We decided to divide the series into one-day sequences and reduce the granularity from 5 secs to 30 secs
+		- probably to reduce model size and speed it up.
+They due have a 60-sec leeway with the eval metric
 	- feature engineering
 		- code: https://github.com/FNoaGut/child-mind-institute-detect-sleep-states-3rd-place-solution/blob/main/inference.py
 		- only had 3 features.
 Any more features was innacurate